NoviceLive/bintut/README.rst

 Therefore, it may be discussed in the section for ROP_.

-4. frame-faking
+5. frame-faking
 +++++++++++++++

-Return to chained library functions via leave_ret gadget.
+Return to chained functions via LEAVE RET gadget.

 Linux x86.